ContextualAI/HALOs/README.md

     ```

 7. Now we can start training a model!
 Let's train a Llama-7B model on the SHP, Anthropic HH, and Open Assistant datasets.
-   Since the corresponding entry for Llama-7B is config/model/llama7b.yaml, we run
+   Since the corresponding entry for Llama-7B is config/model/llama7b.yaml, we run a command with [Hydra](https://hydra.cc/docs/intro/):

    `python train.py loss=kto model=llama7b datasets=[shp,hh,oasst] exp_name=kto_llama7b mode=train ++cache_dir=/data/models`

    which will align a Llama-7B model from scratch.
 If we want to align a model that we've already finetuned with the HALOs repo,
    we can add `++model.load_from=/data/models/sft_llama7b/LATEST/policy.pt` to the end of the command.

+   That's it!
+Your model will be saved at /data/models/kto_llama7b//LATEST/policy.pt.

+## FAQs

+1. Do you support multi-node training?

+   No, currently the repo only supports single-node training.
+Multi-node training will be added at some point in the future.
+   Every model in the Archangel suite was trained with 8 x A100 GPUs on a single node.

+2. How do I save intermediate checkpoints?

+   Set intermediate_checkpoints to true in config/config.yaml or on the command line with ++config.intermediate_checkpoints=true.
+   Every config.eval_every steps, a checkpoint will be saved in the experiment directory ($cache_dir/$exp_name).